TechGrounds-Cloud8/cloud8-yismailmo/Project/ProjectV1.1/Projectv_V1.1_requirements.md

 • Should a user connect to the load balancer via HTTP, this connection should be automatically upgraded to HTTPS.

 • The connection must be secured with at least TLS 1.2 or higher.
+-   ssl offloading or forward https to vm and decrypt

 • The web server must undergo a 'health check' on a regular basis.

+-

 • Should the web server fail this health check, the server should be automatically restored.